sytungan/hextech-bot/README.md

 # hextech-bot
-A discord bot to play music and build private CI
+A discord bot to play music and some useful tools